Table of Contents

 Is the Integration Free?

 Yes — connecting Printify to Shopify costs nothing.
-There are no sign-up fees, no upfront investment, and no credit card required to get started.
+According to Printify's own documentation, Printify is free to use, with no upfront costs or monthly subscription required.
+There are no sign-up fees and no credit card required to get started.
 Printify prints every order on-demand, so you don't have to buy and stock items before selling.

 The Printify–Shopify integration takes a few clicks with no developer needed.
 Once it's done, your Printify products sync automatically with your Shopify store, and every order placed on your website flows straight to Printify for production.